East Kalimantan: Temperature and humidity

 Temperatures somewhere high and low are determined by the area of the ocean surface and the distance from the beach.
 In general, East Kalimantan hot climates with temperatures in 2013 ranged from 21.6 °C in Berau October to 35.6 °C in Berau in September.
 Aside from being a tropical area with extensive forests, in 2013 the average humidity between 83 and 87 percent of East Kalimantan.
 The lowest air humidity observed by the meteorological station Samarinda happens in a few months with 82 percent humidity.
 While the highest occurred in Berau in February with 91 percent humidity.

 Rainfall and wind conditions

 Rainfall in East Kalimantan region varies by month and location of monitoring stations.
 Average highest rainfall recorded at the Meteorological Station Berau amounted to 245.1 mm and the lowest for the year 2013 was recorded at the Meteorological Station Samarinda is 237.8 mm.
 At some monitoring stations monitor wind conditions in East Kalimantan in 2013.
 Observations show that wind speeds between 3 and 4 knots.
 The highest wind speed was 4 knots in Balikpapan and Berau, while the lowest was 3 knots in Samarinda.

+Government and administrative divisions

 Administrative divisions

-When it was first created, East Kalimantan province was composed of five regencies (kabupaten) - Paser (spelt Pasir until 2007), Kutai, Kutai Kartanegara, Berau and Bulungan - and two cities (kota) - Balikpapan and Samarinda.
-On 8 October 1997, a third city - Tarakan - was created from part of Bulungan Regency.
-On 4 October 1999 a fourth city - Bontang - was created from part of Kutai Regency, while four new regencies were created - Malinau and Nunukan from parts of Bulungan Regency, and East Kutai and West Kutai from the remaining parts of Kutai Regency (which ceased to exist).
-Two further regencies were set up - Penajam North Paser from part of Pasir Regency on 10 April 2002, and Tana Tidung from part of Bulungan Regency on 17 July 2007.
-By early 2012 therefore, East Kalimantan was divided into ten regencies and four cities.

-On 22 October 2012, the Indonesian House of Representatives agreed to the creation of a new province out of the four most northerly of the Regencies in East Kalimantan, namely Bulungan, Malinau, Nunukan and Tana Tidung, together with one city, Tarakan.
-Accordingly, these were split off to form the new province of North Kalimantan on 25 October 2012, while the existing West Kutai Regency was split into two on 14 December 2012, with the northern districts split off to form the new Mahakam Ulu Regency, leaving the following seven regencies and three cities to comprise the reduced East Kalimantan: